 Templo Las Caritas

-The stone rings viewed from the top of the main pyramid, are surmounted by 13, 28, and 40 step like pillars, might have been counting devices to keep track of eclipse cycles, by Totonac priests.
+The stone rings viewed from the top of the main pyramid, are surmounted by 13, 28, and 40 step-like pillars, which might have been counting devices to keep track of eclipse cycles, by Totonac priests.